epics-containers/epics-containers.github.io/docs/tutorials/launch_example.md

 If you have a choice, a recent docker version is the preferred option.
 :::

-The example beamline wiil launch the following set of containers:
+The example beamline will launch the following set of containers:
 - a simulation Area Detector IOC
 - a simulation Motion IOC
 - a basic IOC with a sum record